 The director is authorized to transfer budgeted amounts between departments within the General Fund; however, any revisions that alter the total expenditures of any fund must be approved by the governing body.
 Expenditures may not legally exceed budgeted appropriations at the fund level.
-During the year, no supplemental appropriations were needed.
+During the year, one supplemental appropriation was needed that impacted the General Fund and Special Reserve Fund.